OctopusDeploy/blog/blog/2022-03/githubactions-ten-favorite-actions/index.md

 ---
-title: 10 of our favorite GitHub Actions workflows
+title: 10 of our favorite actions for GitHub Actions
 description: GitHub Actions is a newcomer to Continuous Integration and provides CI as a Service.
 Here are 10 of our favorite actions to install from the GitHub Marketplace.
 author: andrew.corrigan@octopus.com
 visibility: public